Welcome to the Karlsruhe Institute of Technology!

 - Cannot be taken without the lecture

-- After registration, attendance is compulsory!
+- Attendance is compulsory!

 - Places are limited and cannot be guaranteed.
 Therefore, only one Laboratory per semester is allowed and we strongly recommend you to look for an alternative course in advance, in case you do not get a place in the lab.